Beverly Willis

 Beverly Willis (February 17, 1928 – October 1, 2023) was an American architect who played a major role in the development of many architectural concepts and practices that influenced the design of American cities and architecture.
 Willis' achievements in the development of new technologies in architecture, urban planning, public policy and her leadership activities on behalf of architects are well known.
-Her best-known built-work is the San Francisco Ballet Building in San Francisco, California.
+Her best-known built work is the Chris Hellman Center for Dance (formerly the San Francisco Ballet Building) in San Francisco, California.
 She was a co-founder of the National Building Museum, in Washington, D.C., and founder of the Beverly Willis Architecture Foundation, a non-profit organization working to change the culture for women in the building industry through research and education.

 Early life and education

 Beverly Willis was born in Tulsa, Oklahoma, daughter of Margaret Elizabeth Porter, a nurse, and Ralph William Willis, an oil industry entrepreneur and an agriculturalist.
 Willis' brother, Ralph Gerald Willis (1930–1999), served in the United States Army and later retired to the Fiji Islands.

 During World War II, at age 15, Willis learned to fly a single-engine propeller plane in order to qualify for the Women's Air Service.
 Willis then moved with her mother, now divorced, to Portland, Oregon, where Willis graduated from high school.
 Willis studied engineering at Oregon State University from 1946 to 1948.
 She graduated from the University of Hawaiʻi in 1954 with a Bachelor of Fine Arts degree with honors.